tomit4/bgit/README.md

 `bgit`

 Invoking bgit without any arguments will automatically prompt the user to stage your recent changes for commits if there are any and, of course, if a local git repository has already been initiated.
-If a local .git directory is not found (i.e., a git repository was never initiated), then bgit will prompt the user if they'd like to initiate a repository in this directory (this can also be done by invoking bgit with the -i flag).
+If a local .git directory is not found (i.e., a git repository was never initiated), then bgit will prompt the user if they'd like to initiate a repository in this directory (this can also be done by invoking bgit with the -i flag). bgit recursively checks for the presence of multiple remotes, and will commit changes to each of them automatically.

 `bgit -i`